magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

-**One Step Checkout extension for Magento 2**, developed by Mageplaza, is the best marketing tool in order to help you reduce your store abandonment cart, increase conversion rate and totally grow your store revenue.
-That extension helps customer checkout quickly and conveniently in one page with all six steps.
-Many outstanding plugins such as Ajax loading, Google address suggestion, Auto-update order information, Apply coupon on the checkout page, Support multi payment methods will improve your checkout page become more powerful and more effective.
+**One Step Checkout extension for Magento 2**, developed by Mageplaza, is the best marketing tool developed to help you reduce your store abandonment cart, increase conversion rate and totally grow your store revenue.
+That extension helps customers checkout quickly and conveniently in one page with all six steps.
+Many outstanding plugins such as Ajax loading, Google address suggestion, Auto-update order information, Apply coupon on the checkout page, Support multi payment methods will improve your checkout page and make it more powerful and more effective.

 Mageplaza One Step Checkout for Magento 2 User Guide will provide the detailed instructions to know **How to use** on the frontend and **How to Config** on the backend.